mamedev/mame/docs/source/initialsetup/compilingmame.rst

 The LLVM linker is generally faster than the GNU linker that GCC uses by default.
-This is more pronounced on systems with a high overhead for file system operations (e.g. Microsoft Window, or when compiling on a disk mounted over a network).
+This is more pronounced on systems with a high overhead for file system operations (e.g. Microsoft Windows, or when compiling on a disk mounted over a network).
 To use the LLVM linker with GCC, ensure the LLVM linker is installed and add ``-fuse-ld=lld`` to the linker options (e.g. in the **LDFLAGS** environment variable or in the **ARCHOPTS** setting).